· Order in Council / Independent Schools (Various Regulations) Amendment Regulation · in-force

 What changed

-- Sections 1, 2, 3(a), (c), (d), (f), (g), 4 to 9, 11 to 13, 14(b) to (e), 15, 22 to 32, 33 (to the extent that it enacts sections 260.21 and 260.23 of the Education Act), and 35 to 43 of the Education Amendment Act, 2025 are proclaimed into force.
+- Proclaims sections 1, 2, 3(a), (c), (d), (f), (g), 4 to 9, 11 to 13, 14(b) to (e), 15, 22 to 32, 33 (sections 260.21 and 260.23), and 35 to 43 of the Education Amendment Act, 2025, effective September 1, 2025.

-- A $250 fee is introduced for complainants initiating an appeal under section 225.95(2)(b) of the Education Act.
+- Introduces a $250 fee for complainants initiating an appeal under section 225.95(2)(b) of the Education Act, establishing a waiver process and granting the panel chair authority to dismiss appeals for non-compliance.

 Why it matters